The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 What about those times when you just have a question about your health?

 Dr. Moore: Sometimes you forget to ask your primary care physician about something or just want some additional information.
-With many Aetna Medicare Advantage plans, you have access to the Medicare Nurse Hotline, which connects you with registered nurses, 24/7.
-They’ll help you understand symptoms and manage chronic conditions; learn about treatment options provided by your doctor; and decide whether to visit a doctor or urgent care center.
+With many Aetna Medicare Advantage plans, you have access to the Medicare Nurse Hotline.
+The Hotline connects you with registered nurses, 24/7.
+They’ll help you understand symptoms and manage chronic conditions.
+They can also help you learn about treatment options provided by your doctor; and decide whether to visit a doctor or urgent care center.

 I think this hotline gives patients some independence and a sense of security in better understanding their health.
 It may be a one-time call, or it may lead to you getting help with a variety of issues.
 The point is that this benefit gets you help when you need it, which can prevent further complications down the road.